Research interests

 [see e.g. Phys.
 Rev. X 5, 011022 (2015)]

-quantum many-body dynamics on classical computers.
+and understanding quantum many-body dynamics on classical computers.
 In quantum mechanics, the Hilbert space

 is still not necessarily just the size of the system that makes a quantum evolution hard